surajrampure/math-for-ML/index.md

 <!-- ## Content -->

 {: .green }
-Linear algebra, calculus, and probability form the basis of modern machine learning and artificial intelligence. **This course will introduce linear algebra from scratch, by focusing on methods and examples from machine learning.** It will focus on giving students strong intuition for how linear algebra, calculus and probability are used in machine learning.
+Linear algebra, calculus, and probability form the basis of modern machine learning and artificial intelligence. **This course will introduce linear algebra from scratch by focusing on methods and examples from machine learning.** It will focus on giving students strong intuition for how linear algebra, calculus and probability are used in machine learning.
 While the course is primarily theoretical, we'll look at practical applications involving real data in Python each week, so that students are able to apply what they've learned.

 ## Content